 This theory course is the first course in the second year of the associate degree curriculum.
 Learning experiences are directed toward expanding the student's knowledge of nursing care of individuals experiencing alterations in health.
 Emphasis is on application of the nursing process in delivery of care to children and families, clients with mental health problems, and those with respiratory and immunological disorders.
 Concepts of evaluation of nursing research will be introduced.

-Prerequisite: NRS 103 and 131/133 or advanced placement standing with an active LPN license.
 Continuation in the Nursing program requires a minimum cumulative 2.5 GPA in all nursing courses and a 2.0 or better in all supporting courses.
+Prerequisite: Completion of NRS 103, 131, and 133, all with a 2.0 r better.

-Nursing IV Lab • 1.0-5.0 Credits
+NRS 213 Nursing IV Lab • 1.0-5.0 Credits

 Clinical lab to be taken concurrently with NRS 211.
 This clinical course provides for application of theoretical concepts to the nursing care of adults and children in acute care and psychiatric settings.
 Emphasis is on the use of the nursing process to develop individualized plans of care for patients across the lifespan.
 During the psychiatric nursing rotation, emphasis is on developing interpersonal and therapeutic communication skills and caring for the mentally ill client.
-Prerequisite: NRS 103 and 131/133 with a 2.0 or better.
+Prerequisite: Completion of NRS 103, 131, and 133, all with a 2.0 or better.